-Early intervention for Vulnerable and Disadvantaged children.
+Early intervention for Children

 There is much research that notes the positive effects of being outdoors on health and wellbeing.
 Many of us have fond memories of playing outdoors as children.
 We have witnessed many times the positive impact on children who through forest schools become more confident and resilient.
 Through free play children grow and develop self-awareness, confidence and self-esteem because they can test and practise important skills at their own pace in exciting, stimulating and challenging environments.

-We work with children in small groups over sustained periods of time, this allows them to develop positive relationships and helps develop the skills and gain the support they need to succeed during very challenging times in their lives.
+We work with children in small groups over sustained periods of time, this allows them to develop positive relationships and skills they need to succeed.
 Our programmes include

-4-7 Little Acorns
+Little Acorns for 4-7 yrs

-8-11 Mighty oaks
+Mighty oaks 8-11yrs

 Cost £35 per child for a 2 hour group session for a minimum of 6 weeks (a group of 6 children is needed to run the programme- please enquire for place availability).
 Transport can be arranged but may incur an additional cost.